The world is on fire.. Technology enters the battle

 and extent of spread, and the expectations of their extension to other areas

-throughout the hours of the day.
 "We save a lot of time and

 effort for firefighters who have been walking for hours looking for fires and